 I have a variety of problems with this definition.
 First, the industry is not evolving from stateful firewalls to something different.
 Stateful firewall inspection is part of every single UTM and NGFW on the market.
 It is not going away or being replaced.
 Conversely, there is nothing new or innovative about stateful packet inspection.
 Every firewall on the planet of any notable interest does stateful inspection and has for decades.

-Gartner could make the claim that UTM products are targeted at the SMB market where as NGFW are targeted to the enterprise.
+Gartner could make the claim that UTM products are targeted at the SMB market whereas NGFW is targeted to the enterprise.
 That statement has some merit, but what is the purpose?
 Does that mean the SMB products from Palo Alto Networks are really UTMs?
 Or is an enterprise-class Sonicwall really a NGFW?
 This distinction merely muddies the waters, when there really no reason to do so.
 UTM is NGFW.
-Why not put them all into the same class and evaluate SMB products and enterprise class products separately, like any other technology.
+Why not put them all into the same class and evaluate SMB products and enterprise-class products separately, like any other technology.

 As for Gartner, I do not fault them for being what they are.
 They are in the business of selling advice and shaping the market.
 However, this is a case where their advice is misleading.
 This makes me wonder what their motivations are.
 Is it just to sell reports?
 Or is there some other agenda at work?
 I am uncertain about that, but it is clear that Gartner wants UTM and NGFW fighting for market and mindshare.